📬 Daily Brief: 🌍 Musktweets strike again

 Here’s what you need to know

 Elon Musk stayed tethered to his “Twitter sitter.”
-A judge refused to end the 2018 Securities and Exchange Commission settlement that requires a Tesla lawyer to approve his tweets about the company.
-Meanwhile, Tesla shares slid further.
+A federal judge rejected a request to end the 2018 Securities and Exchange Commission settlement that requires Musk to get his tweets approved by a Tesla lawyer.
+Meanwhile, Tesla shares slid further on Musk’s bid to buy Twitter, and his tweets about Twitter put him on shaky ground.

-Musk already broke his agreement with Twitter.
-After publicly disparaging staff at the social media company, he risks a $1 billion penalty if the deal to buy the platform falls through.
+A Russian ammunition depot near Ukraine’s border caught fire.
+It was the latest incident to affect Russian military facilities as forces continued to bear down on Ukrainian soldiers in Mariupol.

-The number of Facebook users rose after its first-ever dip.
-Daily users grew to 1.96 billion in the first quarter of 2022, and despite the slowest revenue growth in more than a decade, parent company’s Meta’s stock jumped 19% in after-hours trading.
+Shanghai covid cases dropped as Beijing’s rose.
+Shanghai authorities have indicated plans for the easing of restrictions while Beijing continues mass testing to combat the emergence of omicron.

 Boeing had a weak first quarter.
 The airplane manufacturer posted a $1.5 billion loss as it struggled against higher costs and production delays.